 This percentage will be randomly extracted from the segment you have decided to use.
 You can run the test on all of the visitors who are included in the segment or just a part of them (let’s say 50%).

-After the percentage of visitors is set, you can use the variation traffic selector to modify how much of that percentage will see the ‘CONTROL’ ( original page ), respectively the ‘Variation’ ( the page with the changes ).
+After the percentage of visitors is set, you can use the variation traffic selector to modify how much of that percentage will see the ‘CONTROL’ (the original page) and how much the ‘Variation’ (the page with the changes).

 In the second part of the page, you will find the ‘Goals’.
 A goal is set to track sales, the conversion rate, click rate, engagement, bounce rate etc.